View our official Statement of Belief

-- There are no pre-requisite requirements for ritual experience, pagan clergy training, or initiatory status to join Living Earth Church, or participate in most Living Earth open events and rituals.
-Anyone can help plan and lead Full Moon rituals by participating in the Living Earth Collaborative Ritual Planning (CRP) process.
+- There are no pre-requisite requirements for ceremonial experience, clergy training, or initiatory status to join Living Earth Church, or participate in most Living Earth open events and rituals.
+Anyone can help plan and lead Full Moon rituals by attending our classes and participating in the Living Earth Collaborative Ritual Planning (CRP) process.

 - Those who feel called to service will find many volunteer opportunities.

-- Ministerial duties are handled by the ordained members of the Clergy Council.
+- Ministerial duties are handled by ordained Clergy.

 - All our ceremonies, workshops, and other events are posted on our meetup website,www.meetup.com/livingearth.
 It is free to join, although supporting membership dues, donations, and volunteer time are gratefully accepted.